How Long Does It Take To Play Monopoly? Win In Record Time

 So, you can see that if your opponent is playing one strategy it may suit you to change the properties you are looking to snap up.

 With a single dice each number has an equal chance of coming up but if you add another dice then this all changes.
 There is a great article here on how the numbers will come up.
 The diagram below shows the probability.

-There is no clear cut advantage here as there is always a level of a chance roll.
+There is no clear cut advantage here as a chance roll is always possible.
 However, understanding these two probabilities will give you an edge over your opponent.

-- During the early stage buy, buy buy!
+4. During the early stage buy, buy, buy!

 Properties generate rent and rent generates money whilst depleting the reserves of your opponents.
 So, in the early stages of the game buy every property you land on.

 There are three considerations here:

 - The more you buy the more chances you have of getting monopolies.

 - Buying more properties is likely to foil other players from getting monopolies.